 Another one of roulette’s simplest bets.
 Odds and evens are bets placed on all odd or all even numbers on a roulette wheel.
 Successful bets are paid even money, at a rate of 1:1.

-Like orphans, orphelins are specific bets on sections of the roulette wheel.
-If the ball lands in a pocket on any of the orphelins sections, a win is acquired.
+Orphans, or Orphelins in French, are specific bets on sections of the roulette wheel.
+If the ball lands in a pocket on any of the Orphelins sections, a win is acquired.
 Orphelins bets are commonly found in French roulette.

 Outside bets are found in roulette and represent the simplest types of best with the biggest chances of success.
 However, because the bets – such as odds, evens, reds and blacks – have a high degree of probability of success, they tend to pay out even money at worst, and 2:1 at best.